Monoliths vs Microservices: Which is Right for Your Application?

 In the case of monoliths, every subsequent change can get difficult depending on the scale of application.
 It is a good idea to go for monolith architecture in the case of MVP, but full-fledged applications over this architecture are always going to come with high time-to-market.

 Team structures under conventional monolithic and microservices architectures are different.
 Under the microservices arrangement, you have smaller teams working on individual services and holding complete accountability for the same.

 Whereas in the case of monoliths, there are generally large teams with multiple devs contributing to the same codebase but no one taking ownership of the entire build.
 Another issue of such a team structure is inefficient communication.

-Since there are so many involved and almost everyone’s work is affecting everyone else, it’s extremely difficult to find synergy among the entire team.
-On top of that, where there are production and operation silos in monolithic organizations, poor communication brings down the quality of the entire software.
+Since so many are involved, and almost everyone’s work affects everyone else, it’s extremely difficult to find synergy among the entire team.
+On top of that, where there are production and operation silos in monolithic organizations, poor communication reduces the quality of the entire process software’s quality.

 The microservices team usually comprises everyone from operations experts to quality engineers.
 This leads to faster builds, instant communication, and quick turnarounds.
-Additionally, the tech agnostic nature of microservices allows you to hire just the right kind of experts for the team.
-You don’t find yourself struggling to find RoR devs just because that’s what you chose at the beginning.
+Additionally, the tech-agnostic nature of microservices allows you to hire just the right kind of experts for the team.
+You won’t struggle to find RoR devs just because you initially chose that.
 If it’s easier for you to get Python developers, microservices can let you build the next feature using that only.